Should You Foam Roll Sore Muscles or Wait? | 321 STRONG Answers

 ## Why Rolling Beats Waiting

 DOMS peaks 24 to 48 hours after a workout and can linger for days if you sit still.
 A 2025 study found a significant reduction in muscle soreness in participants who used foam rolling compared to passive rest ([Nakamura M, *Frontiers in Physiology*, 2025](https://pubmed.ncbi.nlm.nih.gov/40021055)).
 Foam rolling increases blood flow to the muscle, reduces fascial tension, and signals the nervous system to dial down protective tightness.
-That's exactly what you need during DOMS, not three days after it passes.
+That's what you need during DOMS, not three days after it passes.

 ## The Right Technique for Sore Muscles